Reader Question · Career Development

 What it costs: Two years, $200K+ all-in, and the opportunity cost of not earning.
 Also non-trivial GMAT/GRE time and application effort.

-When it’s right: If you decide IB is a long-term career and not a stint, or if you want the full associate-track trajectory with maximum optionality, this is the highest-probability path.
-At 24 with your profile, you’re actually well-timed for a 2-year MBA; most M7 classes have a meaningful cohort of people with your background.
+When it’s right: If you decide IB is a long-term career and not a stint, or if you want the full associate-track trajectory with maximum optionality.
+At 24 with your profile, you’re well-timed for a 2-year MBA.

 What you should be doing in the next 90 days, regardless of path